Isaac-kiptoo-kilimo/Neighbourhood-Check-App/README.md

 # Isaac Kiptoo Kilimo.

 ## Description
 This is a web application written in Django.
-It is a clone of AWWARDS application where users can view different posts,rate,and search other posts.
+This is a Neigbourhood Check app application where users can view different posts,neighbourhood,and search other business around neighbourhood.
 The administrator is in charge of populating the database.

 ## User Story
-1. View different posts that interest them.
-2. Click a single image to expand it and view the details of that image.
-3. Search for different projects.
-4. Rating projects from different users.
+1. Sign in with the application to start using.
+2. Set up a profile about me and a general location and my neighborhood name.
+3. Find a list of different businesses in my neighborhood.
+4. Find Contact Information for the health department and Police authorities near my neighborhood.
+5. Create Posts that will be visible to everyone in my neighborhood.
+6. Change My neighborhood when I decide to move out.
+7. Only view details of a single neighborhood.

 ## Behaviour Driven Development (BDD)